-STK3505 – Problems and methods in Actuarial science
+STK3505 – Problems and Methods in Actuarial Science

 Schedule, syllabus and examination date

 The overall aim is to give an introduction to liabilities in both general and life insurance and their connection to the financial side.
 Some of the most central models and parameters are presented with stochastic simulation as a tool for computations.
 The level is elementary.
 Much emphasis is placed on understanding the entire actuarial field, and especially on the uncertainty inherent in such analyses.
-The course is meant to give an understanding for the numbers actuaries are dealing with in practice; therefore all examples have an aura of real life.
+The course is meant to give an understanding for the numbers actuaries are dealing with in practice; all examples have an aura of real life.

-After completing the course:
+After completing the course you:

 Students who are admitted to study programmes at UiO must each semester register which courses and exams they wish to sign up for in Studentweb.